thom11345/HyperAgents/README.md

 ## Overview

+### Ludii AI

+AI directory contains the Ludii Hyper-agents, created as an Eclipse project

+Create PMML model files for the Ludii Hyper-agents by running CreatePMMLs.py in the Models folder

+main/LaunchLudii.java launches the Ludii UI

+### Python Models and Analysis

+Models directory contains code for training evaluating and exporting the portfolio models

 ## Requirements

-Create PMML model files for the Ludii agents by running CreatePMMLs.py in the Models folder

 ### Python